kiliankoe/iOS-tidbits/README.md

 Navigating back through several layers at once in a navigation context works the same way as in many browsers, long-press on the Back button to see a menu with all possible views to jump back to.

+When there is a navigation stack in a tab bar item, tapping the tab navigates to the root of the navigation stack.

 ## Safari